GeminiDRSoftware/DRAGONS/README.md

     `nddata.OBJCAT`, ...), where:
     - If it's an IMAGE, the new attribute will be an `NDData`, itself;
-    - If it's a TABLE, then the new attribute will be an instance of `astropy.table.Table` Note that REFCAT are exceptions to this, because even if there may be one for each SCI extension, currently they are identical copies.
+    - If it's a TABLE, then the new attribute will be an instance of `astropy.table.Table`

 Finally, if there's an MDF extension, it will be an attribute of the main AstroData object (`ad.MDF`).
-The same is true for REFCAT extensions (only one copy will be returned, though)
+The same is true for REFCAT extensions (only one copy will be returned).
+Note that REFCATs have EXTVER matching an SCI but, at the moment, all REFCATs in a file are identical copies.
+Thus, we expose them as a property of the AstroData object, instead of associating them to their respective SCI `NDData`s.

 Details: why do you need to import both `astrodata` and `instruments`??
 -----------------------------------------------------------------------